 Echuya is thought to be dominated by secondary forest (Nature Uganda 2015).
 The bamboo forests at this site are thought to be a pre-climax, successional stage that arose over 2,000 years ago associated with anthropogenic influences in the area (Taylor 1992).
-At the time Echuya was first gazetted as a forest reserve in 1939, the site was dominated by bamboo, however, stands of hardwood trees have replaced bamboo stands over the last 70 years possibly due to the exclusion of fire, herbivores and human activity (Banana &
+At the time Echuya was first gazetted as a forest reserve in 1939, the site was dominated by bamboo, however, stands of hardwood trees have replaced bamboo stands over the last 70 years possibly due to the exclusion fire, herbivores and human activity (Banana & Tweheyo 2001).

-Tweheyo 2001).

-While major disturbances may have declined over recent decades, surveys of the IPA by Nature Uganda found that over half of sites sampled showed signs of human activity.
-The site is the only source for bamboo in the Kigezi area, while livestock grazing has also been observed, particularly in the reserve edges, and in recent years agricultural encroachment has also been noted (Bitariho & Babaasa 2022).
-This encroachment appears to be in the northeast of the site, in the section along the Kabale-Kisoro road, and seems to be mostly limited to areas that were previously wheat and Barley trial plots/ sites, later replaced with pine plantation forest; although some broadleaf forest also appears to be impacted (Google Earth 2023).
-Nature Uganda (2015) recommend that there should be greater efforts to exclude these activities from the Strict Nature Reserve within the CFR while other forest activities, such as bamboo extraction, should be regulated as recommended within the reserve management plan.
+Surveys by Nature Uganda have, however, found that, while major disturbances at this site may have declined over recent decades, at over half of the 122 sites they sampled within the reserve, human activity was observed.
+The site is the only source for bamboo in the Kigezi area, while livestock grazing has also been observed, particularly in the reserve edges, and in recent yearsagricultural encroachment has also been noted (Bitariho & Babaasa 2022).
+This encroachment appears to be in the northeast of the site, in the section along the Kabale-Kisoro Road, and appears to be mostly limited to areas that were previously pine plantation forest, although some broadleaf forest also appears to be impacted (Google Earth 2023).
+Nature Uganda (2015) recommend there should be greater efforts to exclude these activities from the Strict Nature Reserve within the park while other forest activities, such as bamboo extraction, should be regulated as recommended within the reserve management plan.

-In 2018 the National Forestry Authority (NFA) undertook an understorey clearance of 3.6 km2 of bamboo forest, equivalent to 11% of Echuya CFR, removing all tree saplings, vines, shrubs and lianas.
+In 2018 the NFA undertook an understorey clearance of 3.6 km2 of bamboo forest, equivalent to 11% of Echuya CFR, removing all tree saplings, vines, shrubs and lianas.
 The clearance was undertaken to promote bamboo growth, as supply was observed to be depleted in the local area (Bitariho & Babaasa 2022).
-The species richness of shrubs, lianas, vines and herbaceous plants in Echuya CFR has declined between 2015 and 2021, with this clearance thought to be the leading cause (Bitariho & Babaasa 2022).
+Species richness of shrubs, lianas, vines and herbaceous plants in Echuya CFR have all declined between 2015 and 2021, with this clearance thought to be the leading cause (Bitariho & Babaasa 2022).

 As the rare and threatened species known from this site were collected in the decades where the bamboo forest continued to dominate, it is unclear what this reversion back to broadleaf forest has on these populations.
-Kniphofia bequaertii, for instance, was noted to be "moderately common in bamboo forest" (Tothill #2745) when collected in 1938, although this species is also known to be common in inundated grasslands from this site (Eggeling #961), so it is perhaps not too impacted by this habitat change.
+Kniphofia bequaertii, for instance, was noted to be "moderately common in bamboo forest" (Tothill #2745) when collected in 1938 although this species is also known to be common in inundated grasslands from this site (Eggeling #961), so is perhaps not too impacted by this habitat change.
 Detailed habitat information is absent for the other IPA trigger species and, therefore, further research is needed to establish which habitats these species are associated with and the impact of changing habitats at Echuya CFR.

 Nature Uganda has been collaborating with partners to enhance biodiversity conservation and support sustainable livelihoods around Echuya.
 Working with the Royal Society for the Protection of Birds (RSPB) in the 2000s, Nature Uganda undertook conservation actions including the development of Collaborative Forest Management agreements between local communities and the NFA, planting of 240,000 tree seedlings and 5,500 bamboo rhizomes outside the forest by communities and provision of training in sustainable, organic agriculture (RSPB 2023).
-More recently, Nature Uganda worked with communities and local government to develop by-laws for the conservation of water and soil in Echuya, including an accompanying radio awareness campaign about the importance of water and soil conservation for climate resilience (Birdlife International 2015).
-Despite these conservation initiatives, some of the threats to this site remain, while signs of anthropogenic influence increased between 2015 and 2021 (Bitariho & Babaasa 2022).
+More recently Nature Uganda worked with communities and local government to develop by-laws for the conservation of water and soil in Echuya, including an accompanying radio awareness campaign about the importance of water and soil conservation for climate resilience (Birdlife International 2015).
+Despite these conservation initiatives, some of the threats to this site remain, while signs of anthropogenic influence increased between 2015 to 2021 (Bitariho & Babaasa 2022).